bubblesub/bubblesub/docs/doc.md

 * `-p`, `--pos`: where to seek
 * `--precise`: whether to use precise seeking at the expense of performance

+### <a name="cmd-set-audio-delay"></a>`set‑audio‑delay`
+Sets a delay to the currently loaded audio stream.
+Positive delay values will cause the audio to play later, while negative ones will cause it to play earlier.

+Usage: `set‑audio‑delay delay`
+* `delay`: amount to dealy the stream

 ### <a name="cmd-set-playback-speed"></a>`set‑playback‑speed`
 Adjusts the video playback speed.